jasonp000/angry-umbrella/3-three-crazy-cats/readme.md

 ```

 ### Task 2: Add a Launch Configuration resource and remove the instance definition
-Next, we want to change our instance resource to use a Launch Configuration resource instead.
-Remove your web_server aws_instance resource, and replace it with the below example aws_launch_configuration code instead:
+Next, we want to change our instance resource to use a Launch Configuration resource instead.  **Remove your *web_server* aws_instance resource**, and replace it with the below example aws_launch_configuration code instead:
 ```hcl
 resource "aws_launch_configuration" "example" {
   image_id        = "ami-04d29b6f966df1537"